julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ---

+You're halfway through the list.

+If you're already thinking about how to actually use these plants together: where to place them, in what order, and what to do when planting alone isn't enough, then check out the guide that covers exactly that.

+→ **[Herbal Rituals for Household Defense](https://wildwitchherbs.gumroad.com/l/witchy-protective-herbs-for-the-home)** — 13 workings, structured in sequence.
+PDF format, $5.95

+Otherwise, keep reading, the second half has some of the most overlooked threshold plants in folk tradition.

+---

 ## ✦ 9.
 Angelica (Angelica archangelica)

 Tall and radiant, angelica was named for the **Archangel Michael** and was believed to shield homes from **plague, ill fortune, and malevolent spirits**.